Skip to main content Skip to footer

 Non-profit affordable housing in Denmark rests on three main principles:

-It is not for profit but for people The purpose of the housing organizations is to provide housing for all in need hereof at a reasonable rent.
+The purpose of the housing organizations is to provide housing for all in need hereof at a reasonable rent.
 Non-profit implies that the rent covers operation, maintenance and investment costs; that it is impossible to speculate in the real estate; and that no one makes money from renting out the properties.

-It is governed by tenant democracy Non-profit housing providers are self-governing and self-organized organizations all governed by tenant democracy.
+Non-profit housing providers are self-governing and self-organized organizations all governed by tenant democracy.
 The organization board is constituted by tenant representatives, and the tenants make all the important decisions in their housing department i.e. regarding the budget, house rules, refurbishments etc.

 Historical highlights